 Established in 1952, the Des Moines Area Religious Council (DMARC) is an interfaith organization comprised of 133 local congregations, including Central.
 DMARC has food pantries all over the metro area that together serve over 19,000 families in need.
-Central regularly organizes drives to collect food or other supplies for the DMARC food pantry at CROSS Ministries and sends teams of volunteers to help sort food in the DMARC food pantry warehouse.
+Central regularly organizes drives to collect food or other supplies for the Drake Area Food Pantry at CROSS Ministries in partnership with DMARC and IMPACT Community Action Partnership.
+And we sends teams of volunteers to help sort food in the DMARC food pantry warehouse.
 Food donations can be left in the grocery cart in the 39th Street Lobby or since DMARC is able to purchase food at wholesale, cash donations are also welcomed!

 Healthy Wish List – canned fruit (no syrup); canned vegetables (no salt); canned spaghetti sauce; whole grain pasta; egg noodles; vegetable soup (low sodium); canned beans; brown rice; cold cereal (healthy, whole grain); hot cereal, oatmeal (plain, no sugar); 100% fruit & vegetable juices; peanut butter; whole grain saltines; canned meat (in water); diapers & baby wipes; instant baby formula; shelf-stable UHT milk; and personal care products.